CynthiaNapoleon/FlightOperation_Analytics/README.md

 company average.
 On the other end of the spectrum, the UNK (unassigned/transient) base shows the highest inefficiency at +0.07 hours above the benchmark.
-This total delta of 0.12 hours (7.2 minutes) per crew duty may seem marginal, but when multiplied across thousands of monthly rotations, it represents a significant drain on labor productivity.
-To recapture this lost time, we should treat DEN as the "Center of Excellence" and perform a deep-dive into their briefing and debarkation workflows to standardize these efficiencies across the lagging bases.
+This total delta of 0.12 hours (7.2 minutes) per crew duty may seem marginal, but when multiplied across thousands of monthly rotations, it represents a significant drain on labor productivity.\
+**Recommendation**: To recapture this lost time, we could treat DEN as the "Center of Excellence" and perform a deep-dive into their briefing and debarkation workflows to standardize these efficiencies across the lagging bases.
 ![Alt Text for Image](images/A2-A.png)